 To practice globally responsible engineering means to embed inclusion into the heart of the engineering design process.
 Considering who you are designing for is just as important as considering what you are designing, and that means embracing the diversity of humanity.

 At Engineers Without Borders UK we take inclusivity seriously, embedding it as a fundamental component of the globally responsible engineering approach we promote.
 This message seems to be making an impact; at last year’s Engineering for People Design Challenge finals some of the competing teams designed specifically with women in mind, an often excluded group in the focus area of Tamil Nadu, India.
 The winning team designed a community space for women and children, made of sustainable resources.
 This proposed space was intended to address the need for the women in the community to get together, share and support one another.
 The runners up designed culturally sensitive and affordable sanitary products, including a cotton pouch to cover the sanitary towel whilst drying.
 This helped women and girls hygienically manage their menstrual cycle and sensitively overcome cultural stigmas associated with menstruation.
-Focusing specifically on women highlighted to students that new opportunities arise when considering the needs of different groups of people and that the needs of different groups of people influence engineering design in profound ways, often becoming deciding factors in the success or failure of projects.
+Focusing specifically on women, highlighted to students that new opportunities arise when considering the needs of different groups of people and that this influences engineering design in profound ways, often becoming the deciding factor in the success or failure of a project.

 The Sustainable Development Goals specifically pull out the importance of achieving gender equality and empowering all women and girls in Goal 5.
 Good engineering design that is inclusive should mean that women aren’t discriminated against in the products we use or systems we rely on.
 But inclusivity also goes beyond ensuring we’re incorporating the ergonomics and biology of women into design thinking, it’s also about how wider engineering infrastructure is helping or hindering achieving gender equality.

 Gendered division of labour is often particularly stark in communities with little to no access to electricity and water.
-Running a household is more onerous in these circumstances and it often falls to women and girls to undertake these daily tasks; forfeiting paid work or education which could lead to improved quality of life.
+Running a household under these circumstances is more onerous and often falls to women and girls to undertake these daily tasks; forfeiting paid work or education which could lead to improved quality of life.
 This deficit of access to basic necessities in regions such as sub Saharan Africa has led to initiatives such as the Efficiency for Access Coalition; accelerating the growth of the off-grid electricity industry.
-Accessibility of engineering infrastructure can directly and indirectly play a role in achieving gender equality so inclusion is an issue for all in engineering.
+Accessibility of engineering infrastructure can directly and indirectly play a role in achieving gender equality, as a result, inclusion is an issue for all in engineering.

 Providing the tools that engineers can use to embed inclusion (of gender and wider diversity) into all engineering design is a subject close to the heart of Dawn Bonfield MBE.
 Dawn is Director of Engineering Equality, Diversity and Inclusion at Aston University, one of our university partners.
 She is a Royal Academy of Engineering Visting Professor of Inclusive Engineering which studies many aspects of inclusion related to engineering outputs.
 One aspect of this is considering the gender perspective globally: